Gabriel Chemodakov: Biography

-When the Covid-19 pandemic started, although still retaining the title Archbishop of Montreal and Canada, Chemodakov did not enter Canada or visit his diocese from the moment pandemic border restrictions were applied by Canadian authorities in February 2020 until November 2022.He spent most of his time in the United States during that time.
+When the Covid-19 pandemic started, although still retaining the title Archbishop of Montreal and Canada, Archbishop Chemodakov did not enter Canada or visit his diocese from the moment pandemic border restrictions were applied by Canadian authorities in February 2020 until November 2022.He spent most of his time in the United States during that time.

 Views on the 2022 invasion of Ukraine

 Following the Russian invasion of Ukraine on 24 February, Chemodakov disseminated an appeal through his clergy.
-The appeal justified the invasion of Ukraine on the basis of unfounded claims of genocide against ethnic Russians in the Donbass by "Kievan Fascists".
+The appeal justified the invasion of Ukraine on the basis of claims of genocide against ethnic Russians in the Donbas by "Kievan Fascists".
 The appeal was deleted from the Diocesan website following backlash from the Quebec media.